 There are primarily two types of indoor bikes, namely spin and recumbent bikes.
-While a spin bike mimics your traditional cycle, a recumbent bike has back support and suitable for those with back problems.
+While a spin bike mimics your traditional cycle, a recumbent bike has back support and is suitable for back problems.

 Overview of Life Fitness IC6 Indoor Cycle

-Life Fitness is a well-established brand that’s seen in most commercial gyms owing to its high-quality products and enhanced durability.
+Life Fitness is a well-established brand seen in most commercial gyms due to its high-quality products and enhanced durability.